marco76/java-project-checklist/README.md

 - Which tool is used?
 Free choice?

 Project Management
-- scrum
+- Scrum
 - RUP
-- other
+- Other

 Scrum
-- time and place for the meetings
+- Time and place for the meetings
-- lenght of the sprints
+- Duration of the sprints
+- Who is the Scrum Master?

 Other questions
 - Can I install free/licenced software on my workstation?